ehsan27ali/angular-training2/README.md

 Outline of goals:

   - Create the page that looks like [this](docs/page1.png).
-  - Make it interactive, but without hitting an API for now.
+  - Make the webpage interactive.
+This means, clicking “Submit” on the form will create a new entry.
+Clicking the “x” will prompt the “Are you sure?” message.
+If you confirm a delete, it will remove the entry.
 You can ignore any saving of data or API access.
-This means you can load with some initial posts.
+This means you can load with a few initial posts.
 If someone creates posts or deletes posts, it should change the page.
-But if we reload the page we'd just be starting over.
+But if the page is reloaded, it would just start over.
   - Use some sort of form validation on the "create new post" functionality, so people cannot post without entering all information.
 This can be as simple as an `alert('Please provide a URL')`.
   - Use an [Angular Component](https://angular.io/docs/ts/latest/tutorial/toh-pt3.html) for each item in the feed, so you don't copy the HTML multiple times.
   - For the Images, you can assume the image url we pass in is of a reasonable aspect ratio.
 Nothing fancy there.
 For example:
      - Avatar: http://via.placeholder.com/150x150
      - Large Photo: http://via.placeholder.com/600x300

   You can use any JavaScript libraries you need, but please do not use any libraries like Bootstrap for the design.
-We want the custom SCSS to be part of the training.
+We want the webpage styling to be part of the training.

 ## Getting Ready to Code